“The blond hair looked like a beehive atop Verna Hornburg’s head,” begins a story in the Feb. 25, 1981 issue of the Oshkosh Northwestern newspaper.

 “I got 30 of them total,” she said.

-She said that residents at Miravida are always willing to chat, something she notices while she solves puzzles in communal areas.
+Residents at Miravida are always willing to chat, something she said she notices while solving puzzles in communal areas.

 “People that are walking around will sit and talk for 15, 20 minutes,” she said.
 “That’s one of the things that sold me [on Miravida] … the activities.”